 ProWritingAid is great for basic editing tasks like checking for repeated words and phrases, sentence variation, and overused words.
 There’s a free online version that allows you to upload limited amounts of text for checking.

 PerfectIt is professional-grade copyediting software.
-It contains more robust checkers than ProWritingAid, and when integrated with a Word installation, it has powerful tools like custom stylesheets that make editing for a variety of styles easier.
+It contains more robust checkers than ProWritingAid, and when integrated with a Word installation, it has powerful tools like custom style sheets that make editing for a variety of styles easier.

 Better than software, peer editors and beta readers are a good alternative if you don’t have acceess to a pro.
 Many archives and posting sites have forums where you can find a beta reader or editor.
 Here again, caveat emptor—most betas and editors on these sites are passionate about writing, but they aren’t pros, so you’ll want to make sure anyone you work with knows their independent clause from their comma splice.

 Decide on a standard dictionary to use and refer to it when there are several potential spellings of a word.
-Note anything you choose to spell differently from your dictionary’s first choice in your style guide.
+Note anything you choose to spell differently from your dictionary’s first choice in your style sheet.

 Learn to use your word-processing program’s revision function.
 (In Word, for example, this is the “Track Changes” feature.)
 It makes the back and forth of editing much smoother.